GOLFISHMANALEXIS/SPAMBOT-PYTHON/README.md

 # SPAMBOT-PYTHON
-simple spam bot with text or some dictionary
+simple spam bot with text or some dictionary<br>
 $ pip install pyautogui